stroxler/callable_syntax_examples/draft_pep/README.rst

 Thanks to the following people for their feedback on the PEP:

-Guido Van Rossum, Pradeep Kumar Srinivasan, Eric Taub
+Guido Van Rossum, Eric Taub, Shannon Zhu

-TODO: ADD MANY MORE THANKS. (keep it alphabetical).
+TODO: Add many more thanks.
+Keep it alphabetical.

 References